larsvilhuber/aej-applied-replications-public/README.md

 Alternative ways to run this (these were not tested):

 - optionally, before running project code, run `Rscript -e "renv::init()"` (on Windows, `Rscript.exe -e "renv::init()"` ) to isolate the project libraries from your system (assumes `renv` is installed, see [renv](https://rstudio.github.io/renv/articles/renv.html)).
-- Using the same R version as described above, open [`programs/README.Rmd`](programs/README.Rmd), and knit.
-All necessary libraries will be installed on first run.
 - Using the same R version as described above, run each program individually as desired, in the order indicated above.

 ## Details